Baby shot while sitting in mom's car outside barber shop

 UPDATE: nine-month-old is currently in surgery.
 A second male was transported to Ben Taub in stable condition.
 Homicide/ Robbery investigators have now taken over the scene.— HCSOTexas (@HCSOTexas) March 26, 2018

-Deputies said she stopped on Corpus Christi and Freeport Streets, about a half mile from where the shooting happened, before calling 911, pleading for an ambulance for her baby.
+Deputies said she stopped on Corpus Christi and Freeport Streets, about a half mile from where the shooting happened, before calling 911.

 "The woman whose vehicle was shot, the child was inside the back seat when the shot penetrated the vehicle (when it) was parked out in the parking lot.
 We don't know if she was directly involved or just a bystander, we don't know that yet," said Sheriff Ed Gonzalez.

-The child is said to be in stable condition, but we do not know where the baby was hit.
+The child is said to be in stable condition.
+It's not clear where the baby was wounded.

-A man was also shot in all of this, taking a bullet to the cheek.
-That man hit the gas, fleeing to an IHOP restaurant on the East Freeway and Uvalde before calling for help.
+The man was shot in the cheek.
+He was able to flee to an IHOP restaurant on the East Freeway and Uvalde before calling for help.

 Houston police found the man, who was taken to the hospital in critical condition.
 Officers said they believe he is going to survive his injuries.